 Parliament members and committees adopted a number of urgent procedures to get a proper closure on this case – Photo compiled by Egypt Today

-In late February, Mariam, an engineering student based in Nottingham, U.K., was brutally beaten by 10 British women of African descent.
-The incident stirred condemnation of both the Egyptian Foreign Ministry and the British embassy in Cairo.
+In late February, the 18-year-old engineering student was tragically attacked and put into a coma by 10 British women of African descent.
+The incident stirred condemnation from both the Egyptian Foreign Ministry and the British Embassy in Cairo.